lwkoon/mqtt-to-pocsag.py/README.md

 ```

 Note: This application is designed for amateur radio use.
 Ensure compliance with your local amateur radio regulations and licensing requirements.
+*** The application now behaves exactly as requested: immediate shutdown on Ctrl+C and automatic log file rotation at 10MB!

 Last updated: January 2025
 Version: 2.0 Enhanced